Media for All Interests

 WSOE 89.3 FM, Student Radio

 Elon’s student radio station began in 1978.
 It has a number of paid positions on its executive staff.
 Its signal reaches as far as Greensboro, N.C., to the west and Durham, N.C., to the east and is broadcast 24 hours a day.
 Select staff members attend such national conferences as the annual National Association of Broadcasters meetings and the College Media Association conference.
-The group’s mentor is Bryan Baker.
+The group’s mentors are Bryan Baker and Abby Igoe.

 Phi Psi Cli, Student Yearbook